mstefarov/fCraft/README.txt

     /branch-0.53x/  Previous stable version of fCraft.
 No longer updated.

     /branch-0.60x/  Current stable version of fCraft.
 Updated with bugfixes.
-                    Can sometimes contain unstable or untested code.
+                    Currently in maintenance-only mode.

+    /branch-0.60x/  Branched off code for the next feature release of fCraft.
+                    Frequently updated.
+Full of unstable/untested code.

     /branch-0.70x/  Abandoned experimental branch.
+Thoroughly unstable.
                     Don't use it.